- file

 - return.class

-(default) or character: if NULL
+NULL (default) or character: if NULL, a

 list is returned.
-Also supported are zoo
+Also supported are zoo,

-data.frame
+data.frame and ts_table.

 - drop.weekends